Why is my WordPress Website so slow?

 Beyond hosting and code quality, consider these factors:

 Unoptimized images are often the worst offenders for page weight.
 Large, uncompressed images can add megabytes to your page size.
 Always compress and properly size your images before uploading.
-SantoHost recommends the newer webp lossless graphics format because it is 25%+ smaller than older formats like png.
+SantoHost recommends the newer WebP lossless graphics format because it is 25%+ smaller than older formats like PNG.
+But don’t create lossless images for your website.
+Choose the lossy format of WebP, which can significantly reduce your image sizes without any noticeable degradation of image quality.
+Refer to the following example.
+Can you tell which image is lossless and which one is lossy?
+The lossy image is 86 percent smaller (at 80 percent quality).

 Missing caching means your server regenerates every page for every visitor.
 WordPress caching plugins can dramatically improve performance by serving static versions of your pages.
-One caveat: not all pages should be cached.
-Please read the documentation of your app before optimizing with extra caching.
+One caveat: not all pages should be cached, like storefront checkout pages.
+Please read the documentation of your app before optimizing with extra caching — or shoot us an email.
+We love to help customers optimize their websites.
+This is a free service for all managed hosting accounts at SantoHost.com.

 Too many HTTP requests from external resources like fonts, analytics, ads, and social media widgets all add up.
 Each request creates overhead and potential points of failure.